-At first glance, Taichung appears as a modern city filled with high-rise and broad avenues.
-Yet within it exist an Old Town where the flavor of the yesteryear seems to permeate every single street and building.
-Due to its history, Taichung’s cultural heritage is a blend of Taiwanese, traditional Chinese, and Japanese.
+At first glance, Taichung appears as a modern city filled with high-rises and broad avenues.
+Yet within it exists an Old Town where the flavor of the yesteryear seems to permeate every single street and building.
+Due to its history, Taichung’s cultural heritage is a mix of traditional Chinese, Japanese, and Taiwanese.

 Many heritages in this area bear the mark of the Meiji period.

 Taichung Old Town refers to the area around the old train station which was the center of prosperity during the Japanese era.
 Sought to make it the first “modern” area of Taiwan, the Japanese planned and invested heavily in this district’s infrastructure.
 Hence, many heritages in this area bear the mark of this time period.

 With a nostalgic feeling, I walked through the street grid of Taichung Old Town.
 Unlike Wanhua in Taipei, the buildings here exude a Western vibe, with red brick walls, granite stone roofing, and intricate design.
 They reflect the architectural style during the Meiji Restoration, which was defined by direct copies of the European style.
 Through dedicated preservation efforts, many of these cultural relics remain in good shape.
 Some are re-designed but still retain much of their old charm.
 Even the “chessboard” street plan from the Japanese era has also been retained.